 Sorry you can’t really see the hazelnuts in this particular cross-section, but they’re there.

-2 cups whole hazelnuts, toasted, skin removed (or use toasted almonds)
+- 1 cup whole hazelnuts, toasted, skin removed (can use more or less)

 - 1/2 cup white chocolate chips (garnish)

 - Preheat oven to 350 degrees F. Line a 9 inch square metal pan with parchment paper or non-stick foil.